Build custom fleet management software

 Enhanced by fuel card integration, this management system lets you check purchases in real-time, track consumption, and prevent the misuse of fuel cards.
 It allows cross-checking fuel data with driver behavior data, setting targets, and providing eco-driving training.

-A work order module offers a hub that weaves together workflows like purchase orders, equipment inventory, and customer billing tracking.
+An order management module offers a hub that weaves together workflows like purchase orders, equipment inventory, warehouse inventory visibility, and customer billing tracking.
 You get a powerful control center that lets you manage fleet operations more efficiently.

 VIN lookup

-A vehicle identification number (VIN) decoder allows you to quickly access vehicle details and specifications.
+A vehicle identification number (VIN) decoder within a fleet management solution allows you to quickly access vehicle details and specifications.
 The information can help fleet managers properly identify vehicles and replace the assets as needed or when the fleet grows in size.

 Instead of typing in numerous data points like the model, performance specs, and make of the vehicle, you can use the decoder to populate the data fields with a click of a button.

-Allow technology to reduce human errors and improve productivity.
+Allow technology to reduce human errors and improve productivity with the following fleet management software features for drivers.

 Routing

-With routing integrated into your fleet management system, drivers can follow pre-scheduled routes that increase efficiency while reducing costs.
+With route optimization tools integrated into your fleet management system, drivers can follow pre-scheduled routes that increase efficiency while reducing costs.
 The fleet managers can later check if the driver followed the suggested route and determine productivity accordingly.

-To simplify log management, GPS-enabled mileage tracking captures the miles or distance driven.
+To simplify log management, GPS-tracking features capture the miles or distance driven.
 Drivers are provided with 24/7 access to tools that make day-to-day odometer tracking and monthly mileage reporting more convenient.
 And detailed mileage reports can be sent directly to the payroll department.
+A fuel monitoring feature tracks and records fuel consumption, providing insights into fuel usage patterns, identifying inefficiencies, and helping to optimize fuel efficiency.

-Creating fleet maintenance software is sure to help you prevent liabilities and resolve issues.
-Here are the functions you’ll need to run a smooth-sailing fleet:
+Creating fleet maintenance software will help you prevent liabilities and resolve issues.
+Here are the functions you’ll need to run a smooth-sailing fleet, both from the management and drivers’ perspective:

-To make sure you’ll never run out of parts, stock level alerts let you know when it’s time to reorder.
+By having specialized software for fleet maintenance, fleet managers can automate maintenance alerts, handle service, and resolve issues within a centralized system.
+Inventory management To make sure you’ll never run out of parts, stock-level alerts let you know when it’s time to reorder.
 You can also match invoices with purchase orders to stay organized.
-Adding the parts to work orders allow you to track their usage and keep stock levels updated.
-The system can also be integrated with suppliers to make reordering convenient.
+Adding the parts to work orders will allow you to track their usage and keep stock levels updated.
+The system can also be integrated with other shipping tools to make reordering convenient.

 Your system must be able to forecast the need for wheel alignments, oil changes, brake maintenance, and other regular service items.
 You can use your fleet maintenance software to monitor usage and costs at the vehicle system and service task levels.
 The data can be used to set maintenance schedules and service reminders.